akasmikityma/Jockey_Game/frontend/README.md

        ii)get the cards of that set in the modal >> iii)think of how drag and drop can be done !

+>>test if the leavecard is working or not >>
+>>try to first give some alert that your turn has done >>
+>> [BIG] alert every one when the game has ended .. [check on the backend if any player's cardsInhands have gone empty just broadcast that the game is over ]